-"CIBC's solid results in the second quarter reflect our strong focus on our clients as well as our underlying business fundamentals," says Gerry McCaughey, President and Chief Executive Officer.
-"CIBC was ranked as the strongest bank in North America and the third strongest bank in the world by Bloomberg Markets Magazine, the second year we have been recognized among the world's strongest banks."
+CIBC's solid results in the second quarter reflect our strong focus on our clients as well as our underlying business fundamentals.
+CIBC was ranked as the strongest bank in North America and the third strongest bank in the world by Bloomberg Markets Magazine, the second year the bank has been recognized among the world's strongest banks.